Last Modified: 01 Oct 2014

 The small town of Pushkar is perhaps most famous for its huge camel fair held in October or November every year.
 It is also an important pilgrimage site for Hindus as it is considered a very holy place, and there are a lot of temples here, including one of the few Brahman temples in all of India.
 Situated around a lake, most of the buildings are low and whitewashed and the streets are small and narrow, giving the town a wonderfully mellow atmosphere.
 This is a great place to kick-back and take it easy for a while.
 Wander the streets, relax with a drink while you watch the sunset over the lake and indulge in a spot of souvenir shopping.

 Days 24-25 Udaipur

 After breakfast we set off from Pushkar for a 300 km drive to Udaipur, arriving mid-afternoon.
 We will have 2 nights here, giving us plenty of time to discover this amazing, romantic Rajasthani city.
 Overnight in comfortable hotel.

 Udaipur undoubtedly lives up to its reputation as India's most romantic city.
 Rolling hills, white marble palaces and lakes come together appealingly and it's a centre for artists, dancers and musicians.
 The shopping is also superb, with miniature paintings being the speciality.

 Free day to explore the sites of Udaipur or relax on one of the many roof-top terraces.

-Enjoy a half hour boat ride on the famous Lake Pichola and see marvels like Lake Palace and Jag Mandir Island (seasonal depending on the water level in the lake).
+Enjoy an optional half hour boat ride on the famous Lake Pichola and see marvels like Lake Palace and Jag Mandir Island (seasonal depending on the water level in the lake).

-- Udaipur - City Palace guided tour - INR115
+- Udaipur - City Palace guided tour - INR160

 - Ayurvedic massage - INR1200